AMATH 351 Differential Equations and Applications

 • Separable

-1. Write the DE in the form of separable DE $\dfrac{dy}{dx} = g(x) h(y)$.
+1. Write the DE in the form of separable DE dydx=g(x)h(y)\dfrac{dy}{dx} = g(x) h(y).

-2. Check if $h(y) = 0$ generates trivial solutions.
+2. Check if h(y)=0h(y) = 0 generates trivial solutions.

-3. Separate the $x$ and $y$ terms: $\dfrac{dy}{h(y)} = g(x) dx$.
+3. Separate the xx and yy terms: dyh(y)=g(x)dx\dfrac{dy}{h(y)} = g(x) dx.
 (Don’t consider int. const.)

-4. Integrate both sides and add constant of integration: $\displaystyle\int\dfrac{dy}{h(y)} = \int g(x) dx$.
+4. Integrate both sides and add constant of integration: dyh(y)=g(x)dx\displaystyle\int\dfrac{dy}{h(y)} = \int g(x) dx.

-1. Solve for $y$ for explicit solution.
+1. Solve for yy for explicit solution.

 5. IVP